Marc-Edison-Vergeire/My_Portfolio/Write-Ups/TryHackMe Write-Ups/Memory-Forensics-&-Spear-Phishing-Intrusion-Analysis/README.md

 <br>
 <h3>Lesson Learned</h3>
-<p>As a SOC Analyst, this incident highlights the critical importance of a multi-layered defensive posture, underscoring that human targets remain a preferred initial access vector for advanced persistent threats.
-By successfully analyzing the attack lifecycle—from the initial spear-phishing email and weaponized macro down to the volatile memory execution and persistence mechanisms—I validated that timely host isolation and rapid memory acquisition are essential for limiting an adversary's operational window.
-Moving forward, the organization must implement stricter email filtering policies to block external untrusted attachments, restrict administrative utilities like Windows Script Host (<b>wscript.exe</b>) from executing out of public directories like <b>C:\ProgramData</b>, and establish behavior-based detection engineering rules to continuously monitor for unauthorized scheduled task modifications.
-Ultimately, case reinforces that robust logging, active threat hunting across volatile memory spaces, and immediate containment playbooks are the cornerstones of minimizing impact and maintaining organizational resilience against sophisticated endpoint compromises.</p>
+<p>This incident highlights the critical importance of a multi-layered defensive posture, underscoring that human targets remain a preferred initial access vector for advanced persistent threats.
+By successfully analyzing the attack lifecycle—from the initial spear-phishing email and weaponized macro down to the volatile memory execution and persistence mechanisms—it is validated that timely host isolation and rapid memory acquisition are essential for limiting an adversary's operational window.</p>
+<p>Moving forward, the organization must implement stricter email filtering policies to block external untrusted attachments, restrict administrative utilities like Windows Script Host (<b>wscript.exe</b>) from executing out of public directories like <b>C:\ProgramData</b>, and establish behavior-based detection engineering rules to continuously monitor for unauthorized scheduled task modifications.
+Ultimately, this case reinforces that robust logging, active threat hunting across volatile memory spaces, and immediate containment playbooks are the cornerstones of minimizing impact and maintaining organizational resilience against sophisticated endpoint compromises.</p>

 <br>
 <h3>Recommendations</h3>